keboola/terraform-provider-keboola/docs/index.md

 ### Optional

-- `host` (String) URI for Keboola Storage API.
-May also be provided via KBC_HOST environment variable.
+- `host` (String) URL of the Keboola Connection API.
+Can be also provided via KBC_HOST environment variable.
-- `token` (String, Sensitive) Storage API Token for the Keboola Storage API.
-May also be provided via KBC_TOKEN environment variable.
+- `token` (String, Sensitive) API Token used to authenticate against the API.
+Can be also provided via KBC_TOKEN environment variable.